List of Sir Peter Lely’s great collection

 Case Study: Comparing the Early British and French Art Markets

-As an example, let’s look for points of comparison between British and French art sales of the 18th century.
+As an example, let’s look for points of comparison between British and French art sales of the eighteenth century.
 There are relatively few French sale catalogs for the first half of the 1700s, so we’ll focus instead on the second half of the century.

 One way to analyze the relationship between the art markets of France and Britain is to track the number of artworks appearing in sales over time.
 As you can see in the following graph, the number of artworks appearing at auction in Britain and France rose mainly in tandem until the mid-1770s, when the French market suddenly dominated.
 The situation changed around 1789, at the outset of the French Revolution, after which the British market was dominant.